jrw192/particlebois/README.md

-simulation of my last brain cell

-particle with randomly generated movement
+particle simulation with randomly generated movement

 built with three.js